Inflectra/spira-documentation/docs/Spira-User-Manual/Task-Tracking.md

 ## Task board
 !!! info "Task Board Overview"

-    The SpiraPlan task board is a streamlined and highly customizable "kanban" style board.
+    The Spira task board is a streamlined and highly customizable "kanban" style board.
 It lets you visualize tasks in a single place across a product.
 Based on the principles of **agile methodologies** such as Scrum and Kanban, the task board is a great tool for planning and managing tasks.

     To learn more about how boards in Spira are structured and their general features refer to our [board overview](Application-Wide.md/#boards).
 Here you can learn about: